microsoft/WhatTheHack/999-SAPonAzure/Student/06-Start-Stop-Automation.md

 ## Introduction

+Mango Inc is looking to optimize the cost of SAP landscape and exploring ways to do that.
+They're leaning towards getting Reserves Instances (RI) for all production systems and would like to save cost on non-production (sandboxes, project systems, etc.) systems by not operating those during non-business hours.
+This solution helps them achieve that either using automation tools or schedule based

+## Description

 The goal of this solution is to facilitate a controlled shutdown & startup of SAP systems, which is a common mechanism to save costs for non Reserved Instances (RI) VMs in Azure.

-Note: VMs must be deallocated for Azure charges to stop and that's facilitated by scripts
+**Note**: VMs must be deallocated for Azure charges to stop and that's facilitated by scripts

-## Description

 This flexible solution enables (using Azure automation, Azure Tags, Scripting, and PowerShell runbooks):